Destinations Greece The Ionian Islands

 Three flavours of stay across the chain: Old-Town boutiques inside Venetian buildings (Bella Venezia, Cavalieri in Corfu), all-inclusive ultra-luxury (Ikos Odisia, Lesante Blu), and the small-island stay with the personality of the owner stamped on it (Erimitis Paxos, Emelisse Kefalonia).
 Thirteen picks across three tiers — most of them seasonal, mostly closed Nov–April.

-A 19th-century neoclassical townhouse in the Corfu Old Town, three minutes' walk from the Liston — 31 rooms, garden breakfast, the kind of small Old-Town hotel that gives you the city instead of charging for it.
-The right base for the Old-Town first nights of a trip.
+A 19th-century neoclassical townhouse in the Corfu Old Town, three minutes' walk from the Liston: 31 rooms, garden breakfast, a small Old-Town hotel that hands you the city rather than charging you for the view of it.
+Where to spend the Old-Town nights at the start of a trip.

 What it's known for